Frequently Asked Questions - Undergraduate Admissions

 Auditions

-No, the audition process is optional for students applying to the Bachelor of Science degree, except for the Computer Science track where an audition is required if no composition is submitted.
+No, the audition process is optional for students applying to the Bachelor of Science degree, except for the Computer Sciences track where an audition is required if no composition is submitted.
 An audition is required for all other degrees (BM, BME, BA).

 While a live audition is always preferred, the School of Music will also accept video auditions via Acceptd®.
-The recording should be uploaded, and application submitted, no later than January 28, 2023.
+The recording should be uploaded, and application submitted, no later than January 27, 2024.
 In addition, students may also be able to schedule an alternative date to come to campus for a live audition by requesting alternate dates — on weekdays only.

 All auditions — whether in person or recorded — will receive full and equitable consideration for admission.